yassinemab/react-django-docker-template/README.md

 - containers for frontend, backend, database(mysql) and redis. ✅
 - Backend for basic authentication. ✅
 - Frontend for basic authentication. ✅
-- integrations for css frameworks sass and bootstrap.
+- integrations for css frameworks sass and bootstrap. ✅
 - React config file for formatting. ✅
 - Redux provider for keeping track of global state. ✅
-- integrations for fontawesome icons.
 - Basic frontend testing using jest.
-- Basic backend testing using django tests
+- Basic backend testing using django tests.
 - Django commands for changing app names and project name ✅